 Another important aspect of a divorce is property division.
 California is a community property state, which means that any assets acquired over the course of the marriage are divided an even 50/50 at the end of the marriage.
 This does not necessarily mean that each individual item or bank account will be split in half.
 Instead, each spouse is entitled to have half of the value of the overall marital assets.
 It is possible that certain assets may be awarded to one spouse in their entirety as long as the other spouse receives assets of equal value.
 Disputes often arise over whether property is marital or separate.
 Separate property comprises any assets that a spouse owned prior to getting married or that they received as a gift or inheritance.
 Separate property is not divided at the time of the divorce, since it belongs solely to one spouse.Consult a Family Law Attorney in the San Diego Area

 If you are going through a divorce or facing any other family law issue, it is important to consult a San Diego family law lawyer.
 Roseline D. Feral can explore the complexities of your situation and craft a legal strategy to account for your personal needs.
 She also represents people in Chula Vista, Coronado, Del Mar, Carlsbad, Encinitas, La Jolla, Oceanside, Escondido, Ramona, Rancho Santa Fe, San Marcos, Valley Center, Vista, and other Southern California communities.
-You can contact us online or call our office at 619-232-1010 to set up a free consultation if you need a child custody attorney or assistance with any other family law matter.
+You can contact us online or call our office at 619-232-1010 To set up a consultation if you need a child custody attorney or assistance with any other family law matter.
 Alternatively, you may reach Attorney Feral directly at 619-301-1191.